Loading...

 The back cover keeps the Canadian-market list of albums introduced with the first pressing: Beatlemania! and Twist and Shout instead of Meet The Beatles and The Beatles' Second Album, with Long Tall Sally added ahead of The Hollyridge Strings' Beatles Song Book.
 A Canadian back cover lists four Capitol albums, one more than the American.

-Early pressings of LP.2108.2.1 have a flat back slick with the albums in the corrected chronological order (Beatlemania before Twist and Shout).
+Early pressings of LP.2108.2.1 have a flat back slick with the albums in the corrected chronological order.

 Packaging